oshindow/mdd_grpc/README.md

 - smc-gpu1.d2.comp.nus.edu.sg

 ports
-- 8888 for whisper-pinyin
+- 8888 for whisper-pinyin (Will **NOT** process with groundtruth text; random text is ok. e.g. text="啊啊啊")

-- 8889 for Pitch-Aware RNN-T
+- 8889 for Pitch-Aware RNN-T (Will **NOT** process with groundtruth text; random text is ok. e.g. text="啊啊啊")

-- 8800 for Pitch-Aware RNN-T with score
+- 8800 for Pitch-Aware RNN-T with score (Process with groundtruth text; requires exact groundtruth text)
 ### Run

 ``` shell